Work CasGo

 Employers spend hours creating and verifying new operators with no centralised record.

-Manually checking books to confirm whether an operator is registered for a route or not.
+Manually checking books to confirm whether an operator is registered for a route — every single time.

 Tracking & Scheduling

-Operators often change operation areas based on demand — no visibility into which agreement is currently active.
+Operators change operation areas with no visibility into which agreement is currently active.

 Understanding before designing